 Stone Cold Crazy – Sheer Heart Attack (1974)

 Whenever people tell me that Queen isn’t metal enough for them, I show them this song.
 This is basically speed metal before it was cool.
 It’s no surprise that Metallica covered this one.
 Just listen for yourself.
 Queen really could do it all.

-This science-fiction folk tune is one of my absolute favourites of any Queen song from any album.
+This science-fiction folk tune is one of my absolute favourites of Queen from any album and is essentially Christopher Nolan’s Interstellar in three and a half minutes.
 Brian May – who has a PhD in astrophysics, mind you – sings of a group of twenty astronauts who embark on a space mission to search for a replacement planet for a dying Earth.
 Their mission, while successful, is met with a melancholy revelation upon the explorers’ return.
 Because of time dilation, their one-year voyage was an entire lifetime for those on Earth – and all their loved ones are either substantially aged or deceased.
 The fact that Dr. May was able to convey all this in two brief verses is a testament to his songwriting capability, which I daresay is equal to, if not superior to Freddie’s.
 I know – blasphemy.